Continue browsing :

 CFD, an acronym for “Computational Fluid Dynamics”, is an engineering tool that falls under the umbrella of what is known as computer-aided engineering (CAE).
 More precisely, CFD refers to the simulation of fluid flow, taking into account the physical and chemical phenomena involved (such as turbulence, heat transfer or chemical reactions).

-An alternative to wind tunnel tests
+CFD simulation: an alternative to wind tunnel testing

 Wind tunnel tests